The frontline industry is currently facing more challenges than most when it comes to empowering staff.

 5. Get and give regular feedback

 As with any other important initiative in your organization, empowering the frontline requires a commitment from leadership.
-This means that as a leader, it’s important to get regular feedback on how these initiatives are going, as well as giving your frontline managers and employees the opportunity to provide their own feedback about how you can continue to improve and grow.
+This means that as a leader, it's important to get regular feedback on how these initiatives are going, as well as giving your frontline managers and employees the opportunity to provide their own feedback about how you can continue to grow and improve their employee experience.

 By making a commitment to getting and giving regular feedback, you can stay on top of the changes and challenges that come with empowering your frontline team, and continue to make meaningful improvements along the way.

 6. Have a thorough onboarding process

 At Blink, we recently held a five-day hackathon where our conversations highlighted that onboarding processes are not only key to a successful retention strategy at our company but also for many of the large organizations that we work with.